Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/_index.md

     > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
 Therefore, make sure you grab the correct password.

     > **Note:** The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).
+It's optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).

 ## Create Azure monitor extensions instance

 To create a new extension Instance, we will use the _k8s-extension create_ command while passing in values for the mandatory parameters.
 This scenario provides you with the automation to deploy the Azure Monitor extension on your Azure Arc-enabled Kubernetes cluster

-* In order to keep your local environment clean and untouched, we will use [Google Cloud Shell](https://cloud.google.com/shell) to run the [*gke_monitor_onboarding*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/gke/gke_monitor_extension/azure_monitor_k8s_extension.sh) shell script against the GKE connected cluster.
+* To keep your local environment clean and untouched, we will use [Google Cloud Shell](https://cloud.google.com/shell) to run the [*gke_monitor_onboarding*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/gke/gke_monitor_extension/azure_monitor_k8s_extension.sh) shell script against the GKE connected cluster.

-* Before integrating the cluster with Azure Monitor for Containers, click on the "Insights (preview)" blade for the connected Arc cluster to show how the cluster is not currently being monitored.
+* Before integrating the cluster with Azure Monitor for Containers, click on the "Insights (preview)" blade for the connected Arc cluster to show how the cluster isn't currently being monitored.

     ![Screenshot showing the Azure portal with Azure Arc-enabled Kubernetes resource](./01.png)